Chapter 42

 Dao gives birth to the One; the One gives birth to Two; Two gives birth to Three; Three gives birth to the myriad beings.

-The myriad beings carry yin on their backs and hold yang in their arms, and the descending breath makes harmony.
+The myriad beings carry yin on their backs and hold yang in their arms; the settling breath between them makes harmony.

-What all people despise -- "the orphaned," "the bereft," "the unworthy" -- yet kings and lords take these as their titles.
+What all people scorn — "the orphaned," "the bereft," "the unworthy" — yet these are the titles kings and lords claim for themselves.

-Therefore things: diminish them, and they gain; increase them, and they lose.
-What others have taught, I too teach: "The violent and overbearing do not die a natural death."
-I shall take this as the sovereign principle of my teaching.
+What others have taught, I too teach: "Those who are violent and overbearing do not come to a natural end."
+I take this as the sovereign principle of my teaching.

 Word Notes